sandbox-bio/sandbox.bio/app/src/tutorials/jq-intro/steps/Intro.md

 	**Note**: This tutorial is an interactive version of the <Link href="https://earthly.dev/blog/jq-select/">jq tutorial</Link> developed by <Link href="https://adamgordonbell.com/">Adam Gordon Bell</Link>.
 The contents are the same, but presented in an interactive sandbox.
 </Alert>

 `jq` is a lightweight, command-line JSON processor.
-I install it with brew (`brew install jq`), but it's a single portable executable, so it's easy to install on Linux, Windows, or macOS.
 To use it, you construct one or more filters, and it applies those filters to a JSON document.

 The simplest filter is the **identity filter** which returns all its input (`.`):